Websoft9/aws/docs/server-login.md

 Under certain specificities, you may need to use [Putty](https://putty.org/) to run commands.
 Since Putty is a command operation interface, you need to enter the root password every time you use it.
 If the password is complicated, it will make people feel troublesome.
 In fact, WinSCP can be integrated with Putty.
 After integration, you can open Putty through WinSCP and log in to the server automatically.

-1. Open the Preferences of WinSCP->Integration->Application, and input the local address of your Putty, click OK.
+1. Open the 【Preferences】>【Integration】>【Application】 and input the local address of your Putty, click OK.
    ![Putty Address](http://libs.websoft9.com/Websoft9/DocsPicture/en/winscp/websoft9-winscp-putty.png)

 2. After completing the integration, you only need to open the Putty through Winscp's window shortcut.